modernweb-dev/web/docs/guides/test-runner/code-coverage/index.md

 ## Adding more features

 Let's add the possibility to `multiply`.
-While implementing `Lea` said it's time for a meeting so we just put `return; // finish later` for now.
+While implementing `Lea` said it's time for a meeting so we put `return; // finish later` for now.

 👉 `src/calc.js`